osmbe/osm-welcome-tool/README.md

 To get new contributors and to update the data about the known ones is done by executing `get_new.php` and `update_existing.php` respectively.
 They are to be run with PHP as the **user of the web server**.
 If you do it as root, the content on the web platform will be read-only.

 Adding data export facilities to the server can also be achieved with periodic jobs.
 Just ZIP the folder `contributors` and put it on a place within the `htdocs`.
+Update the server configuration to enable directory indices for the folder they get put in, if you desire so.
+(Example config for that is commented out in the example files.)

 The file crontab.sample contains an example cron setup to do automatic updates and exports.